raymondmcdonaldnet/raymondmcdonaldnet/README.md

 Hello!
 I'm passionate about game development, computer graphics, functional programming, data-driven design, and data-oriented programming, all tied together by a life-long interest in writing.

-I'm currently working to start regularly releasing small indie games made in Godot.
-I'm learning how to extend RPG Maker, too.
+I'm currently working to start regularly releasing small indie games and mods.
 If you're interested in collaborating, please get in touch!

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.